SYZ mirror symmetry of solvmanifolds: Introduction

 As an upshot of our constructions we find a compact type IIA manifold $X$ admitting two inequivalent Lagrangian torus fibrations giving rise to two non-isomorphic semi-flat mirror pairs: the complex IIB partners $\cc X$ and $\cc X'$ are not even diffeomorphic (see \ref{twistedR3IIB} and \ref{untwistedH3IIB}).

 As a by-product we also find a new balanced metric on a nilmanifold which is missing from the classification given in \cite{LUV}, see subsection \ref{twistedH3IIB}, Remark \ref{remUgarte}.

-A systematic study of all the semi-flat ${\rm SU}(3)$-mirror pairs coming from left-invariant affine structures using the classification of \cite{FG} is carried over in a forthcoming paper.
+A systematic study of all the semi-flat ${\rm SU}(3)$-mirror pairs coming from left-invariant affine structures using the classification of \cite{FG} is carried over in a forthcoming paper.\\

+Several related results should be mentioned.
+Firstly in \cite{Nguiffo} invariant symplectic structures on $T^*G$ are constructed on a Lie group $G$ carrying an invariant affine structure.
+The analogous construction of invariant complex structures for $TG$ can be found in \cite{BarberisDotti}.

+Moreover in \cite{CLP} the authors list all the pairs of {\em nilpotent} 6-dimensional Lie algebras constructed via dual semi-direct product and show that they have isomorphic differential Gerstenhaber algebras realizing a sort of algebraic {\em weak} mirror symmetry.

 {\bf Acknowledgments}.
 The authors would like to thank L. Ugarte and A. Raffero for some comments and remarks that helped to improve the presentation.
 Moreover the second named author would like to thank D. Angella and M. Garcia-Fernandez for useful discussions and the interest shown in this work.
+The authors would also like to thank M. L. Barberis and J. Lauret for pointing out appropriate references.